laurentperrinet/Perrinet20PredictiveProcessing/README.md

 --------------------------------------------------------------------------------------

 Another interesting perspective is the integrative nature of neural computations.
-While it is often believed that neurons would represent the combination of visual features, it has been found that instead, activity may become sharper as visual features are accumulated.
+While it was believed that neurons would represent the combination of visual features, this is in general not correct [@Tring18].
+Instead, it has been found that activity may become sharper as visual features are accumulated.
 For instance, [@Baudot13] has shown that neurons in cat's area 17 respond more pelectively when presenting natural images (which consist localy to a sum of edges) compared to a single edge.
 Recently, [@Ravello19] has shown that a similar mechanism may occur as soon as in the (rodent) retina.
 Behaviorally, this fits also with the observation in humans that more complex textures are driving more robustly eye movements [@Simoncini12].
 Such phenomena are consistent with the predictive processing principle that by accumulating coherent information, the a posteriori probability and (hence the response of the system) gets more precise.

 Strinkingly, this translates in the neural activity by the fact that for a more coherent set of input, the neural activity of the population is